Grade Replacement Opportunity (GRO)

 - The repeat GRO attempt department, course number, and grading type must be identical to the first attempt.

-- A total of 3 courses, not to exceed a maximum of 10 semester hours, may be repeated under GRO.
+- A total of 3 courses may be repeated under GRO.

 - A GRO repeated course grade will replace only one previous grade.
 (Example: if a course has been graded more than once, the GRO repeated course grade will replace only one of the graded courses.)